blockchain-certificates/cert-issuer/docs/issuing.md

     bitcoin-cli sendtoaddress $issuer <amount>
     ```

     b.
-Otherwise transfer with your online wallet
+Otherwise send a payment to the issuing address with your online wallet

-4. Run the create-certificates.py script to create your certificates.
+3. Run the sign_certificates script to sign your certificates.
 If you've installed the package
 you can run:

+    ```
+    python cert-signer -c conf.ini
+    ```

+4. Make sure the previous step succeeded.
+At this point, the signed certs should be under data/signed_certs, and the certs you previously added to unsigned certs should be moved under the 'archive' dir

+5. Run the issue_certificates.py script to create your certificates.
+If you've installed the package
+you can run:

+    ```
-    `python cert-issuer -c conf.ini`
+    python cert-issuer -c conf.ini
+    ```

+6. The Blockchain Certificates will be located in data/blockchain_certificates.